syahmadaws/custom-ad-domain-join-with-auto-scaling/README.md

 # Parameter Store
 The Automation runbook requires parameters stored in Systems Manager Parameter Store to complete the domain join and unjoining activities.
 This includes the AD domain name (FQDN), AD username, AD password, and a targetOU.
 To learn more about Parameter Store, visit the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).

 Below are the parameters that are created by the CloudFormation template (NOTE: the parameter names and values are cAsE-SeNsItIvE).
-If you choose to forgo the CloudFormation template, you the parameters can be created manually.
+If you choose to forgo the CloudFormation template, the parameters can be created manually.

 ## AD domain name
 - **Name** : *domainName*